 As described in another article, almost all the oxygen that salmon and trout consume in closed floating cages must be added.
-Most such plants that are in operation add oxygen only by means of diffuser-based systems.
+Most such farms that are in operation add oxygen only by means of diffuser-based systems.

 Stable and sufficient oxygen level

 It is crucial for growth, feed utilization and welfare for fish in aquaculture that the oxygen level is kept even and high.
 According to Wedemeyer, the oxygen saturation for farmed fish must be 71 - 81% at 5 - 15 ˚C, but studies indicate that this level is too low to achieve maximum growth in Atlantic salmon.
 By comparing several studies, Thorarensen & Farrell found that oxygen levels must approach full saturation (100%) to achieve maximum growth rate in Atlantic salmon.
-Bl. a. fant Crampton et al. (2003) that both feed utilization and growth rate in postsmolt increased with increasing oxygen levels from 80% to 100% at moderate temperature (7 - 10 ˚C).
+Crampton et al. (2003) observed that both feed utilization and growth rate in post-smolt increased with increasing oxygen levels from 80% to 100% at moderate temperature (7 - 10 ˚C).
 On the other hand, it has also been found that the lower level for maintaining maximum feed intake for post-smolt in salmon is about 70% of saturation at elevated temperature (16 ˚C).

-Short-term, moderate decreases in oxygen levels in salmon cages to 50-70% of saturation should be avoided with a view to maximum growth and feed intake, even if a certain compensatory increase is observed under subsequent favorable oxygen conditions.
+Short-term, moderate decreases in oxygen levels in salmon cages to 50-70% of saturation should be avoided with a view to maximum growth and feed intake, even if a certain compensatory increase is observed under subsequent favourable oxygen conditions.

-As an indicative recommendation, it is proposed that the oxygen concentration in closed cages be kept stable at 80 - 85% of saturation.
+As an indicative recommendation, it is proposed that the oxygen concentration in closed cages should be kept stable at 80 - 85% of saturation.

 Oxygen dosing with diffuser and need for emergency system